strimzi/strimzi-kafka-operator/design/github-repository-restructuring.md

 But it is expected that in the future we would have also proposals for the other components or proposals which include more than one repository.

 We should create a new repository called `proposals` which should be used for the proposals with changes for all our projects.
-The repository should contain an overview list of proposals with their state (Proposed, Approved, Implemented).
-For easier orientation, the proposals should be numbered starting from 0.
+The repository should contain an overview list of proposals and for easier orientation, the proposals should be numbered starting from 1.

 The existing proposals should be moved to the new repository and get the numbers assigned.
 Any proposals opened at the time of the move should be moved to the new repo as well.